 5. Finishing Techniques

 To achieve that signature soft and fuzzy look or the desired surface finish, post-processing is vital.
 Brushing is a common technique that raises the fibers on the surface, creating a plush texture.
 This is what gives flannel blankets that irresistibly cozy feel.
-Pressing or calendering can be used to smoothen the fabric or add a slight sheen, depending on the aesthetic goals.
+Pressing or calendering can be used to smooth the fabric or add a slight sheen, depending on the aesthetic goals.
 These finishing touches transform the fabric from a simple textile into the flannel we know and love.

 6. Quality Control Points